torvalds/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

 by Wolfram Sang <wsa@kernel.org>

 Before the watchdog framework came into the kernel, every driver had to implement the API on its own.
-Now, as the framework factored out the common components, those drivers can be lightened making it a user of the framework.
+Analw, as the framework factored out the common components, those drivers can be lightened making it a user of the framework.
 This document shall guide you for this task.
 The necessary steps are described as well as things to look out for.